Zhang-Koda/Detect-subsurface-MHWs/README.md

 4. **OLS Model:** Train an OLS model at each grid to estimate T' and subsequently detect pointwise MHWs.

 We will update to design an example for a specific small area.
-Welcome any criticism and corrections.
+Welcome to use and modify.